 - Providing a Board Action Calendar summarizing key governance and compliance deadlines

 - Fundraising registration in state of domicile (or one state of choice if domicile does not require registration)

 - Providing an explanatory letter regarding operational rules applicable to the new nonprofit including guides to taking minutes and acknowledging gifts

 - Providing a minute book of all corporate documents

-A fixed fee will be determined after consultation and is based on the nature of the proposed organization’s activities and our experience regarding the level of documentation and follow-up that will be required to obtain exemption, the novelty and complexity of the organization’s proposed activities, as well as the number of states the organization must register to fundraise in.
+We will determine a fixed fee after consultation with you.
+Our fee is based on the nature of the proposed organization’s activities and our experience regarding the level of documentation and follow-up that will be required to obtain exemption, the novelty and complexity of the organization’s proposed activities, as well as the number of states the organization must register to fundraise in.

 To begin the process of creating your new nonprofit organization, reach out Caritas Law Group today at (602) 456-0071 or email@example.com.